fabo22/slot-machine-game/README.md

 # Tic Tac Toe Game

 ## Description
-Win by matching 3 symbols in a horizontal line
+Win by matching 3 symbols in a horizontal line.

 ## User Stories
 - As a player, I should be able to land on a page where I see a slot machine with 3 random symbols displayed